 On Monday, I listed some of the ways my racial identity has benefitted me.
 Race is not the sum total of identity.
 There are many other aspects of my identity: being queer, a woman, an American, a survivor of sexual assault, etc. They have worked in concert, to my benefit and detriment, all my life.
 But being white is a really healthy chunk of my identity.
 And the funny thing is, I probably think about it the least.

 Think deeply and honestly about your life, and when you find defensiveness, poke it.
 There is no such thing as harmful self-inspection or wasteful soul-searching.

-Most of our readers are well acquainted with the topics we covered last time.
+Most of our readers within the personal finance community are well acquainted with the topics we covered last time.
 But if you’re a white person and some of these words and ideas are new to you, the first thing you need to do is educate yourself.

 Start listening to people who aren’t us

 We, Piggy and Kitty, should not be your primary source of information about diversity and inclusion.
-We are white, middle class, straight or straight passing, fully-abled, cisgender women.
+We are white, middle class, straight-passing, fully-abled, cisgender women.
 We’re as basic as buttered pasta.